-- 6.9.
-Competitors shall report any damage or loss of equipment, however slight, to the Changeover Master or changeover vessel crew when handing the boats over to another team or securing them ashore.
-The penalty for infringing this instruction may be less than disqualification and will apply to the race most recently sailed. - 6.10.
-Malicious damage or maladjustment of equipment or boats will make the team liable to disqualification from these Championships. - 6.11.
+- 6.9.[NP][DP] Competitors shall report any damage or loss of equipment, however slight, to the Changeover Master or changeover vessel crew when handing the boats over to another team or securing them ashore. - 6.10.[NP][DP] Malicious damage or maladjustment of equipment or boats will make the team liable to disqualification from these Championships. - 6.11.
 The boats shall be left overnight on the grounds near NPYC, under the custody of the Beach Master.
 The team that brings the boats ashore at the end of each day are responsible for reporting the boats' condition and any work needing completing overnight.
-Teams shall not leave the boat storage area without the express permission of the Beachmaster.

-7. Team Composition
+7. Team Composition [NP][DP]

 - 7.1.
 The minimum combined weight of the helmsman and crew of each boat must be at least 110kg.
 Combinations weighing between 100kg and 110kg must carry correcting weights to ensure minimum weight is achieved.
 These correcting weights must always be carried and attached near the mast foot of their boat.
 There will be no weigh-in at the regatta, this responsibility is the Managers/Coaches to manage, however spot checks will be performed at the regatta and any teams with underweight crews may be subject to a RRS 69 hearing. - 7.2.
 A team may change the composition of their crews so long as they confirm with the Changeover Master that the weight requirements (SI 7.1) are met.
 Only crews from their entry form will be accepted.
-A penalty, which may be less than disqualification, may be applied to all races sailed in contravention of this instruction.